 Tooth decay is characterised by painful and sensitive teeth.
 Sensitivity may be experienced during biting or drinking cold/hot drinks.
 When tooth decay is not managed in time it leads to formation of cavities that expose the tooth pulp to bacterial infection.
 If this occurs, your dentist will give you a root canal treatment or extract the tooth if it’s extensively decayed.
 Prolonged tooth decay leads to periodontal disease (gingivitis/gum disease).
 This is properly managed through good oral hygiene.

 Advanced gingivitis will require dental treatment to prevent permanent teeth loss.
 Children are more susceptible to tooth decay than adults; this is because their teeth are still growing hence the enamel is soft and easily corroded.

 In order to prevent tooth decay the following tips would help a great deal.
 Use fluoride toothpaste irrespective of whether you live in a fluoride-rich area or not.
 Eliminate or limit the amount and frequency of sweet drinks in order to minimise tooth decay.
 Don’t sip sugar sweetened drinks, instead drink it.
 Brush and floss your teeth twice daily.
 Visit your dentist regularly for checkups.
 Restrict the amount of sugary foods eaten and keep it to meal times rather than in regular snacks.

 Chew sugarless gum between meals to increase saliva.
 Eat dairy foods like cheese after consuming fermented carbohydrates and others sugars.
 Refrain from putting a child to bed, with a feeding bottle having sugar-sweetened beverage or milk.
 Encourage a child to sip water in between meals to encourage saliva production.

 You can help protect your oral health by seeing your dentist regularly for checkups every 6-12 months.
-Our Dentist whitening packages can also include a dental check-up.
+Our teeth whitening packages in Sydney can also include a dental check-up.
 View our packages here.